-Toy manufacturers and makers of other child products have a legal duty to ensure the products they sell are safe when used as intended, and to advise consumers of any potential hazards the product poses.
-Manufacturers, distributors and sellers of defective products in South Carolina are held strictly liable for damages and injuries caused by a product’s defect.
+Toy manufacturers and makers of other child products have a legal duty to ensure the products they sell are safe when used as intended.
+They also have an obligation to advise consumers of any potential hazards posed by the product.
+Manufacturers, distributors, and sellers of defective products in South Carolina are held strictly liable for damages and injuries caused by a product’s defect.

-Faulty children’s products, including toys, toy chests, cribs, car seats, strollers, unsafe furniture, playground equipment, and many more children’s items are frequently the subject of product liability lawsuits because of the injuries and deaths they cause.
+Faulty children’s products, including toys, toy chests, cribs, car seats, strollers, unsafe furniture, playground equipment, and many more children’s items, are frequently the subject of product liability lawsuits because of the injuries they cause.

 Pursuing a Child Accident Legal Claim

-An adult and/or an organization in Charleston may be held liable for injuries a child has suffered while under their supervision if evidence shows that the adult’s carelessness, negligence or recklessness led to the injury.
-Such a lawsuit would actually be two separate claims: one on behalf of the injured child and one by the parent(s) financially responsible for the child.
+An adult or organization in Charleston may be held liable for injuries a child has suffered while under their supervision if evidence shows that the adult’s carelessness, negligence, or recklessness led to the injury.
+Such a lawsuit would be two separate claims: one on behalf of the injured child and one on behalf of the parents or guardians who are financially responsible for the child.